HackYourFuture/presentation-module/README.md

 One of the most important soft skills is the ability to deliver an effective presentation.
 If you know how to present yourself well, you have a much higher chance of doing well in a job interview and of succeeding in your job.
 For instance, during a job interview you must be able to articulate clearly why you are the right candidate for the job.
 Once you have found a good job, presentation skills subsequently help you to be more effective at communicating your ideas, questions and challenges to management and colleagues.

 The good news is that delivering a good presentation is something you can learn.
 In a way, it is not very different from learning JavaScript.
 For instance, don’t compare yourself too much to others.
-Some of your colleagues might naturally be more comfortable at speaking in front of an audience; or you may be insecure about your English skills because it is not your mother tongue.
+Some of your peers might naturally be more comfortable at speaking in front of an audience; or you may be insecure about your English skills because it is not your mother tongue.
 It does not matter: what does matter is that you practice, and that's what we're here for!

 This ‘mini-module’ is divided into two weeks.
-You will pair up with a colleague and work in duos.
+You will pair up with a peer and work in duos.

 ## Assignments:
 In the coming two weeks, the presentation assignments will constitute week 2 and week 3 of the Browsers assignments.